glokol22/Med-Insu-Fraud-Detection/README.md

 - Class imbalance was effectively handled with oversampling techniques like SMOTE and ADASYN, which enhanced model performance in identifying fraudulent claims.

 ---

-This version is formatted in Markdown, and I've ensured that it aligns with the content you requested.
-Let me know if you'd like any further customization!